AcerNoobchio/CSCI5957MachineLearningPhase1/README.md

 ### Classifying Data:

-Currently two machine learning algorithms have been implemented and are capable of providing predictions.
-These two models include:
+Currently three machine learning algorithms have been implemented and are capable of providing predictions.
+These three models include:
 - SVM
 - Logistic Regression
+- Multi Layer Perceptron (MLP)

 In order to use the models, create an instance of the class within classifier.py.
 A variety of options such as test_split ratio, regularization rate and more can be selected to customize performance.
 Class methods for each model implementation also include support for printing a variety of metrics and performance graphs.